 Notable acting alumni include: Sir Daniel Day-Lewis, Sir Patrick Stewart, Jeremy Irons, Pete Postlethwaite, Tim Pigott-Smith, Alex Jennings, Gene Wilder, Mark Strong, Adrian Scarborough, Theo James, Naomie Harris, Stephanie Cole, Miranda Richardson, Samantha Bond, Amanda Redman, Olivia Colman, Sophie Thompson, Helen Baxendale, Pearl Mackie and Faye Marsay.

-It has been a centre of excellence for world-leading vocational training in the arts and entertainment industry since its launch in 1946.
+It has been a centre of excellence for world-leading vocational training in the arts and entertainment industry since its launch - officially opened by Sir Laurence Oliver - in 1946.
 In recognition of its achievements, in 2003 the Theatre School was one of just three drama schools invited to join the prestigious Conservatoire for Dance and Drama.

 All applicants are auditioned/ interviewed.